spatie/laravel-url-signer/README.md

 }]);

 ```
-You app will abort with a 403 status code if the route is called without a valid signature.
+Your app will abort with a 403 status code if the route is called without a valid signature.

 ## Install